On the probability of generating invariably a finite simple group: Classical groups of bounded rank

+\begin{remark} Convention \ref{convention_aschbacher} is justified by the following discussion.
+When $q$ is even, $\Sp_{2m}(q) \cong \SO_{2m+1}(q)=\mathrm O_{2m+1}(q)$, the group of isometries of a nonsingular quadratic form $Q$ on a $(2m+1)$-dimensional space $V$.
+(Here, by nonsingular we mean that there are no nonzero vectors $v$ of $V^{\perp}$ such that $Q(v)=0$.)
+Under these assumptions, it turns out that $V^{\perp}$ is a $1$-dimensional subspace of $V$.
+Since $q$ is even and $Q$ does not vanish on $V^\perp$, it follows that $\SO_{2m+1}(q)$ centralizes $V^\perp$.
+Through this identification, the subgroups $\SO^{\pm}_{2m}(q)$ correspond to stabilizers of nondegenerate hyperplanes of $V$ (i.e., complements of $V^{\perp}$) of plus or minus type. \end{remark}

-in the various cases (this is unusual notation; however it will not be used elsewhere and it should not cause any confusion).
+In the following statement, $\text{Cl}_n(q)$ denotes a group as in \eqref{eq:groups} (this is unusual notation; however it will not be used elsewhere and it should not cause any confusion).
 When we write in brackets ``class $\ca C_i$'', we mean that the subgroup $M_\sigma$ under consideration is contained in a maximal subgroup of $X_\sigma$ of class $\ca C_i$.